 One of the most challenging aspects of U.S.-China relations today is a fundamental lack of mutual trust.
-The U.S.-China Diplomatic Dialogue is a track 1.5 dialogue for mid career Chinese and American diplomats that seeks to generate mutual trust and improve U.S.-China relations.
+The U.S.-China Diplomatic Dialogue is a track 1.5 dialogue for mid-career Chinese and American diplomats that seeks to generate mutual trust and improve U.S.-China relations.
 It does so by creating an informal atmosphere outside of Washington and Beijing in which participants can establish personal relationships while frankly exchanging their views about bilateral relations.

-2014: On October 2-4, the OU Institute for US-China Issues brought together 13 mid-career Chinese and American diplomats in Norman, Oklahoma for the 7th annual US-China Diplomatic Dialogue.
-The American participants came from the US State Department and the US Treasury and Commerce Departments in Washington, DC, while the Chinese diplomats came from the PRC Embassy in Washington, and from PRC consulates in New York, San Francisco, Los Angelos, Chicago, and Houston.
+2014: On October 2-4, the OU Institute for US-China Issues brought together 13 Chinese and American diplomats in Norman, Oklahoma for the 7th annual US-China Diplomatic Dialogue.
+The American participants came from the US State Department and the US Treasury and Commerce Departments in Washington, DC, while the Chinese diplomats came from the PRC Embassy in Washington, and from PRC consulates in New York, San Francisco, Los Angeles, Chicago, and Houston.
 They exchanged views on 1) the domestic politics of US China policy and China’s US policy, 2) climate change and associated economic issues, 3) key bilateral security and political issues, such as cyber/intellectual property, mil-mil, and human rights, and 4) U.S. and Chinese interactions in the Asia-Pacific.
 They had lunch with OU students on Hester Hall's new back patio, toured the Barry Switzer Center at Oklahoma Memorial Stadium, and attended the Norman North vs. Jenks High School football game on Friday night.

 OU students lunch with PRC and US diplomats on Hester Hall patio: